Agent-Diamonds/BetterGovernors/README.md

 # BetterGovernors Mod for Bannerlord

 Welcome to the **BetterGovernors** mod for Mount & Blade II: Bannerlord!
 This mod enhances the functionality of governors in your game, providing a more immersive and strategic experience.
-This is primarily accomplished by allowing your governors to resolve settlement issues for you!
-No more parading around endlessly completing the same repetitive quests just to keep your settlements happy.

 ## Installation